OliverHennhoefer/awesome-ts-anomaly-detection-datasets/README.md

 The most extensive collection of publicly available **time-series datasets for anomaly detection** with a focus on real-world data or synthetic data that is representative of real-world data.

-Most available datasets suffer from an **unrealistically high density of anomalies or unrealistically strong (artificial) injections of signal**, raising doubts about the practicality for the evaluation of respective algorithms.
-This repository aims to provide an exhaustive collection of publicly available datasets suitable for developing and evaluating anomaly detection algorithms.

 # 1 Datasets

 ## 1.1 Univariate